-- 1. Before the mobile unit can be transported, a final check of all components is necessary.
-Please refer to the following when checking the mobile unit. - 2.
-Have the chairs, monitors, doors, cabinets, cameras, and printers been secured?
+Before the mobile unit can be transported, a final check of all components is necessary.
+Please refer to the following when checking the mobile unit.

+- Have the chairs, monitors, doors, cabinets, cameras, and printers been secured?
 Is the Scan Room door closed and locked?
-Make sure that all of these items have been secured with the supplied hardware prior to transporting the mobile unit. - 3.
+Make sure that all of these items have been secured with the supplied hardware prior to transporting the mobile unit. - 2.
+Has the patient table been lowered to its lowest vertical position prior to transport? - 3.
+Is the air bladder inflated? - 4.
 Are all exterior doors closed and locked?
-If not, make sure that all exterior doors are closed and locked. - 4.
+If not, make sure that all exterior doors are closed and locked. - 5.
 Is the hydraulic platform lift in the transport position, fully seated in its retaining cradle?
-If not, make sure that the hydraulic platform lift is in the transport position, fully seated in the cradle, the transport pins are inserted, and all micro switches are actuated and the Lift Transport Restraining Cable is in place and securely connected. - 5.
+If not, make sure that the hydraulic platform lift is in the transport position, fully seated in the cradle, the transport pins are inserted, and all micro switches are actuated and the Lift Transport Restraining Cable is in place and securely connected. - 6.
 Are all running & marker lights working correctly?
-If not, replace any LED lights that are not working before transporting the mobile unit. - 6.
+If not, replace any LED lights that are not working before transporting the mobile unit. - 7.
 Are any warning lights illuminated?
 If so, check to find the cause of the warning.
 Do not move the mobile unit if any warning lights are illuminated or strobe lights are flashing.
-If further assistance is needed, refer to the Oshkosh Specialty Vehicles VOL I Service/Operation Manual binder for a list of local service representatives or call Oshkosh Specialty Vehicles for further assistance. - 7.
+If further assistance is needed, refer to the Advanced Mobility Specialty Vehicles VOL I Service/Operation Manual binder for a list of local service representatives or call Advanced Mobility Specialty Vehicles for further assistance. - 8.
 Is the fuel tank full?
-Check the fuel gauge, located in the underbody compartment, and fill the fuel tank if necessary. - 8.
+Check the fuel gauge, located in the underbody compartment, and fill the fuel tank if necessary. - 9.
 Verify that the air suspension system is fully inflated and at the proper ride height.
 The lowest point of the trailer sidewall should be approximately 15" above ground level.